 In this smaller museum, you can browse through art from the Islamic World, European art from the 18th century, and early Danish modern art.

-The David Collection is home to one of the largest collections of Islamic art in the western world, spanning from the 7th to the 19th century.
-In the beginning, the collection was some medieval ceramics and a few textiles from the Middle East, but now this unique collection features items from almost the entire classical Islamic world.
+The David Collection houses one of the largest collections of Islamic art in the Western world, spanning from the 7th to the 19th century.
+What began with a small collection of medieval ceramics and a few textiles from the Middle East has grown into a unique collection featuring pieces from almost the entire classical Islamic world.

-In the exhibition with Danish art from the early modernism, you’ll find paintings, sculptures, and ceramics from between 1890 to 1950.
-Explore masterpieces made by Vilhelm Hammershøi and J.F.
+In the exhibition on early Danish modernism, you’ll find paintings, sculptures, and ceramics dating from 1890 to 1950.
+Explore works by artists such as Vilhelm Hammershøi and J.F.
 Willumsen.

 Top Tip: There’s no entrance fee to the museum, and it's the perfect thing to do in Copenhagen, if you’re an art and history lover.
 Closed on Mondays.